Dogmatism Days – or Character Canines

 A portrayal of our canine friends has somehow been part of my oeuvre for most of my career.
 Although it is certainly not one that was given the official stamp of approval from early on, it nonetheless became a subject to plumb.
 It is understandable, this disdain, as there are so many sentimental if not incredibly hackneyed versions out there.
 We wont go there.
 Suffice it to say I could relate to my art history professor at Keystone College, Mel Rosen, when he conveyed that he passed a commission on to a student that was for a cat portrait.
 Some in the class wondered why.
 I mean just the portrayal of cats and dogs was so far removed from the serious aesthetic goals we were aspiring to achieve.

-Then again, I know of an artist formerly from Wilkes-Barre who has made these stylized doggie portraits an artistic triumph of sorts by making them sort of graphic ironies but done with humor and panache.
-I am recalling now, that I illustrated a children's book too many years ago, titled the Fool Book that was centered around a little boy and his dog; so there were several dozen drawings and watercolors included here.
+Then again, I know of an artist, formerly from Wilkes-Barre, who has made these stylized doggie portraits an artistic triumph of sorts by making them graphic ironies but done with humor and panache.
+I am recalling now, that I illustrated a children's book too many years ago, titled the" Fool Book" that was centered around a little boy and his dog; so there were several dozen drawings and watercolors included here.

 The way dogs have been portrayed by others in books, film and paintings and even politics too have all been part of the mix.
 Take that statue of Orpheus with the three-headed dog Cerberus that is in the MFA in Boston.
 I have used this image as a reference for one of my own myth related paintings.
 Cerberus, of course is the beast charged with guarding the passage across the River Styx, which leads to the underworld.
+That is not particularly endearing episode as this three headed dog represents gluttony and to assuage it, Virgil throws it handfuls of the slushy stuff of hell to fill it's maws and quiet the barking.
 Another Greco-Roman myth that inspired a few works was the Diana and Actaeon story and a statue from the MET was used here for these.
 Then more mundane but touching reportage like John Steinbeck’s, “Travels with Charlie” that I read during art school comes to mind.
 It didn’t have the same poignancy and relevance as Steinbeck's Grapes of Wrath, and the subsequent movie of the same name, yet it still conveyed something unique.
 Then there is oldest of dog stories, the Argos aspect of Homer’s Odyssey, the 2500 year old epic.
 In this story the 20 year old arthritic dog is the only one to recognize Ulysses upon his return to Ithaca other than the maid.

 I’ve never been much into those so-called sporting portrayals of bird dogs and such on wetland shores with ducks in their mouths.
 But the truly iconic painting by Norman Rockwell stands for something special.
 I am referring to one of his Saturday Evening Post cover illustrations.
 My father had a wall of his art studio covered with these.
 This painting depicted a father and son on a bench at a train station with a collie leaning its head on the son’s knee.
 The boy is about to depart for college and already has the school emblems fixed to his suitcase.
 The emotion of sadness his heartfelt, genuine and palpably expressed- there is veracity in every color choice and brushstroke.
 I offer this defense of Rockwell as he has often been criticized as being overtly sentimental.
 I see some of his work as being on a par with those great painters of the Dutch golden age like Vermeer and De Hoogh.